lord-thetford/lord-thetford/README.md

 ## About me
 - 👋 My pronouns: he/him/his
-- 🔍 Looking for new professional opportunities!
+- 🕵️‍♂️ Looking for new professional opportunities!
 - 👨‍🎓 Graduated from Texas A&M University, class of 2017
 - 👨‍💻 My top professional skills:
   - 🐍 Python 3.12
   - 🟪 .NET 8 with C#
-  - ☕ JavaScript and Node.js
+  - ☕ JavaScript and 📗 Node.js
-  - 🌱 SQL and NoSQL (MongoDB enthusiast!)
+  - ❔ SQL and 🌱 NoSQL (MongoDB enthusiast!)
   - 🛠️ data engineering
   - 🐋 DevOps and CI/CD
 - 🔬 I’m currently learning:
-  - 🦕 TypeScript and Deno
+  - ⌨️ TypeScript and 🦕 Deno
-  - 🧱 Databricks Data Intelligence Platform, and the Lakehouse architecture
+  - 🔶 dbt
-  - ☁️ other unfamiliar cloud platforms (AWS, GCP)
+  - ☁️ unfamiliar cloud platforms (AWS, GCP)
+- 💡 I'd like opportunities to learn or use:
+  - ⚙️ Rust, 🐹 Go, 🧬 Scala, 🔷 F#
+  - 🤠 Django
+  - 🕸️ GraphQL
+  - 🔍 Elasticsearch
+  - 🧱 Databricks
 - 📋 I'm currently working on:
   - 🎡 Apache Airflow services for job-hunting
   - 📓 *Citadel*, a Next.js + MongoDB web application for helping writers build personal wikis for their projects